cybercampus-se/GenAICyberSecMCQA/README.md

 With the configuration file, you can decide to run the MMLU test or the CISCO test.
 The results of the test are stored inside the results folder with the corresponding name of the test and the current date.
-There is also a .png file of the results stored.
 The metadata of the run is stored inside the JSON file.

 Inside the configuration file, you can decide whether to store the results of a run with the parameter **track_results**.
 You can also choose to print the results during a run with the parameter **print_results**.